kidGodzilla/event-layer/README.md

 # Electric Love
 A very very simple abstraction layer for analytics code.
 Write your events once, then send them where ever you want.

+## Stats

+**Number of integrations:** 14

+**Number of tested integrations fully tested / considered stable & production-ready:** 7

+__Would you like to request an integration?__ Our current turn-around time is 72 hours. <a href="mailto:james@gumshoe.io">Email me</a> for more details.

+If the docs are publicly available or it's supported by Analytics.js, I can turn around an implementation in 72 hours.
+All I ask is that you make yourself available for testing / verification.

 ## What is it?

 **“Electric Love”** is an extensible abstraction layer for working with common third-party Analytics libraries.